 • Behavioural Shifts: As trust builds, you may notice changes in their behaviour.
 They might open up more or maybe test boundaries.
 Both are signs of progress.

-The first couple of weeks as a foster parent are a mix of challenges, emotions, and incredible rewards.
-With a therapeutic approach, these early days become a powerful foundation for healing and trust.
+Life as a new foster parent is a mix of challenges, emotions, and incredible rewards.
+With a therapeutic approach, the early days will become a foundation for healing and trust.

 If you’re considering starting your fostering journey – why not get in touch today?